 - Be aware of winter road conditions.
 On a few occasions, there is ice or slush.

 - Respect private property.
 We are happy to share this natural wonder but treat us as neighbors.

 - Watch your children closely—especially by the river—banks or trees near the river may be undercut and steep.

 - Pets should be kept on a leash in viewing areas.
 Do not allow pets to approach eagles or their feeding areas.

 Bring your binoculars and telephoto lenses for best viewing.
 Again, please don’t startle or approach the eagles.
 Keep an eye out for other birds and wildlife that use the waterways: ducks, geese, ravens, blue herons, deer, beaver, otter, raccoons and bear.

 We hope you have a great experience viewing the Bald Eagles of the Skagit River.
 Visit the Interpretive Center in Rockport for maps and directions to other great self-guided hikes in Howard Miller and Rockport State Parks, and Pressentin County Park.
-Also, on weekends, guides at the Marblemount Fish Hatchery offer tours of their salmon spawning operations (feeding the salmon is fun for kids!).
+The Marblemount Fish Hatchery, including the parking lot, is CLOSED TO VISITORS due to statewide COVID-19 precautions.
 While you are visiting keep an eye out for other wildlife like ducks, geese, ravens, blue herons, deer, black bear, cougar, beaver, otter, and raccoons.
 Take a look at the Washington Birding Trail Map for more information.